vespa-engine/vespa/sd-plugin/README.md

 You should also download Grammar-Kit plugin from the Marketplace.

 The grammar is defined in 2 files:
-1. sd.bnf
+- sd.bnf
-2. sd.flex
+- sd.flex

 After cloning, you should:
-  a) Right-click the sd.bnf file and press "Generate Parser Code"
+1. Right-click the sd.bnf file and press "Generate Parser Code"
-  b) Right-click the sd.flex file and press "Run JFlex Generator" Now you should have a "gen" folder next to the "java" folder, and it contains all the parser and lexer code.
+2. Right-click the sd.flex file and press "Run JFlex Generator"

+Now you should have a "gen" folder next to the "java" folder, and it contains all the parser and lexer code.

 Improtant note!
-After any change in one of this 2 files you'll need to generate again.
-The proper way is to delete the "gen" folder and then do a) and b) again.
+After any change in one of this 2 files (bnf, flex) you'll need to generate again.
+The proper way is to delete the "gen" folder and then do 1-2 again.